Reading time: 6 minutes

 Make a conscious effort.- You won’t automatically direct your thoughts towards the things you want and the life you truly desire.
 You have to stir yourself, rise up and decide you’re going to keep moving forward.

 A thinking mind is a magnet for what you desire.
 Try thinking from the heart it’s a great way to move beyond the challenges of the day.

-Here’s a few words from Dr. Joe Dispenza on breaking the habits of negative thinking.
+To help with that, here are a few words from Dr. Joe Dispenza on breaking the habits of negative thinking.

 5. Practice handling new ideas

 New ideas and new activity can turn a downward trend up.
 The downside can be that growing yourself means growing apart from those who would like you to stay just the way you are.
 Be prepared.

 If you change, if you begin to take new actions, or speak in a new way, not everyone will be supportive.
 Stick with those who are true friends.
 The ones who support you no matter what.
 The ones who always and only imagine you have the best life possible.

 The greatest difficulty isn’t having a new idea – it’s getting away from the old ones.
 Life is too short to struggle with those who want you to remain a prisoner of your past.
 Be willing to accept others for who they are, but keep moving forward towards who you’re becoming.